 Currently there are several Canadian companies active in Antarctica.
 In particular tour operators and the air charter companies.
 Canadian air charter companies with extensive experience in arctic conditions have a long tradition of providing air services often using Twin Otter aircraft, to the national Antarctic programs of several countries.
 Canada is widely considered to be the only country that makes a net commercial profit from Antarctic operations.

 Canada Goose expedition weight parkas are used in Antarctica by several nations.
-At left, they are worn on flights between New Zealand and the American station at McMurdo to be used for emergency survival in case the flight crashes (none ever have), and are then used around and off base in the winter.
-South Pole station at right.
+They are worn on flights between New Zealand and the American station at McMurdo to be used for emergency survival in case the flight crashes (none ever have), and are then used around and off base in the winter.

 Heroic Age Expeditions 1900-1922